What kind of dance do you teach?

 Am I too young/old for your classes?

-Can I observe the classes?
+Can I observe a class?

 Of course you can!
 Just show up and find a comfy spot!

 How do I know which level of class to take?

 All our class descriptions tell you what level the class caters to, as well as what you’ll learn in each class.
 Our Intro to Salsa classes are for absolute beginners.
 For those with basic knowledge of salsa (basic steps, basic in-place and traveling turns, a few turn patterns and basic styling), you should look into Salsa: Intermediate 1 classes.
 They are the equivalent of salsa level 2/3 in most of the other salsa schools in Ottawa.
 For those who are confident in leading a double turn, executing double spins, timing, and styling, Salsa: Intermediate 2 would be the perfect place for you!
 They are the equivalent of salsa level 4/5 and usually require about a year of dance experience.
 Finally, if you are not sure which class is for you, the best way to find out is to drop in and ask one of our teachers for an assessment!

 Registration is required for our Intro to Salsa classes, and for special workshops.
 We will usually have a registration period leading up to the start of the course, but you can also show up to the first class and register then.
 If you would like to register ahead of time, and can’t make it to one of our events, email us.
 Our regular classes and workshops don’t require registration – come as you are!